UN2402 2017 Contemporary Biology II

 |Grade||Point Total Required|

-If all the students in the course get over 270, everyone will get an A, no matter what the "curve" is.
-This distribution is based on the assumption that the average exam grade is between 70 & 75.
+If all the students in the course get over 270, everyone will get an A, no matter what the grade distribution is.
+This scale is based on the assumption that the average exam grade is between 70 & 75.
 If exams prove to be more difficult than expected, and the exam median is significantly less than 70, then either we will add points to the raw exam scores and/or we will lower the cut-off points for grades appropriately, and publicize a new grading scale.
-This new scale will be determined by the grades in C2006, and the grades for F2402 will then follow the same scale.
+This new scale will be determined by the grades in UN2006, and the grades for UN2402 will then follow the same scale.

 If you achieve the indicated score you are guaranteed the corresponding letter grade.
 The scale may be adjusted downward, but will not be adjusted upward.
 That is, points required to earn a particular grade may be decreased, but will not be increased.
-The scale is intended to be realistic, but adjustments are possible.
-A+ grades are given on a case-by-case basis.
+The scale is intended to be realistic, but adjustments of a few points (at most) are possible.
+A+ , D, and F grades are given on a case-by-case basis.
 Extra credit is not used in calculating A+ grades.

 HOW TO CONTACT THE INSTRUCTOR: